 Adnan peeked around the front of the hansom to yell, “Get in!”

 Haydar tried to set me down once we were inside, but I clung to him so hard that he was forced to abandon his attempt.
-My body trembled from head to toe, and I worried that the only thing holding me together was the strength of his arms.
-If he set me down now, there would be nothing to keep me from shaking apart piece by piece.
+My body trembled from head to toe.
+I worried the only thing holding me together was the strength of his arms.
+If he set me down now, there would be nothing to keep me from shaking apart, piece by piece.

 While the fight to escape had lasted a lifetime, our drive home passed in a blur.
-I closed my eyes and clenched my jaw shut to keep in the keening sob building in the back of my throat.
+I closed my eyes and clenched my jaw shut to keep in the keening sob that built in the back of my throat.

 I’d stabbed a man.
 In the neck.
 And then Haydar had beheaded him in front of me.
 The sight was burned into the back of my eyelids.
 I felt like I could never unsee it.
 What only made it worse were the other snatches of memory that vied for dominance.
-Adnan slitting someone’s throat.
+George slitting someone’s throat.
 Isaac hacking into that ugly bastard’s arm.
 Des Jardins, driving the crowd toward us.
+Adnan slicing people to ribbons.
 Haydar, gutting a man.
 Haydar throwing someone through the air.
 Haydar, grinning, as he took another man’s arm off at the elbow with all the effort that I might exert swatting a fly.

 It might be macabre to want to do those things, but it was better than standing, helpless, in the middle of a riot, dependent on others to save you.
 Yes, I had stabbed that man, but it had nothing to do with skill and everything to do with quick thinking and the desperate desire to not be abducted.

 If it had been two men instead of one…